 These clamps are completely automatic and should be LEFT ALONE

 any manual movement is dangerous, and will allow the machine to lose track of the present position of the clamps.
 Any manual movement should be followed buy a RESET command before proceeding.
 Damage to these clamps is frequently caused by slamming sheets of steel into them..
 When material is loaded from over an operators head onto the bed of the machine, damage to the clamp is likely.
 The pins are very expensive.
 If you punch a clamp on a Global machine due to carelessness the cost can exceed $4000.00.
 If in doubt press the RESET button after all manual clamp movement.
 This will force the machine to rescan the clamp prior to movement.

 The H30 with auto clamps is different than other auto clamp arrangements.
-The machine doesn't have positive confirmation that the locating pin in the bottom of the clamp that moves the clamp is securely in position.
+The machine doesn't have positive confirmation that the locating pin that engages the rail is in position.
 This can cause the clamp to move to random location without the machine having knowledge of the error.
 The ONLY reliable method of insuring you don't punch clamps on this machine is to ALWAYS press RESET after a clamp move.
 This will force the machine to verify the clamp position prior to punching.
 I highly recommend that a clamp strip is used with this machine at all times due to this design flaw.
 A daily check of pin engagement in the work clamp during relocation would reduce the chance of damage.